CodingItWrong/surely-expo/README.md

 # Surely-Expo

-A client for the Surely todo app written in Expo, targeting iOS and web.
+Official client for the Surely todo app.
+An Expo React Native app that builds to both iOS and web.

 Backend is <https://api.surelytodo.com>.
 If you'd like to build the client yourself, you can still use the same backend, or you can set up your own installation of [surely-api](https://github.com/CodingItWrong/surely-api) to point to.